 Julia Gewolb is Validity’s director of underwriting.
-Julia is responsible for ensuring an effective review process to evaluate case merits during the diligence phase of the litigation investment.
+Working across the organisation, Julia is responsible for ensuring an effective review process to evaluate case merits during the diligence phase of the litigation investment.
 With her background in complex commercial litigation, she additionally helps offer legal advice on investments to the entire Validity team.
-Prior to Validity, Julia was legal counsel at Bentham IMF and a litigation attorney at Boies, Schiller & Flexner LLP.

-What are some of the biggest trends you see shaping the litigation funding environment?
+What trends do you see in the third-party litigation funding market at present?

 I think we’re going to see a continued expansion of the market in terms of the types of claims, law firms and clients interested in using funding.
 There is so much untapped potential, and the industry is in an exciting place where it has grown sufficiently established and sophisticated that funders can really rise to the occasion and meet all kinds of new demands.
 Industry experts have been anticipating a wave of bankruptcy litigations for some time as the next new trend in the market, but I would not be surprised if the industry’s growth were much broader over the next few years.

 On the underwriting side, the buzz has been about the use of artificial intelligence and data analysis in funding, but I think we haven’t yet reached a point where those tools are playing a major role.

 The insurance market has been severely impacted by covid-19.
 Have you seen a shift in your portfolios to reflect the increasing number of claims being brought by businesses?

 The truth is that the value of any given business interruption claim is heavily dependent upon the specific insurance policy at issue and, frankly, the jurisdiction in which the case is heard.
 The courts are still navigating some of the more novel questions posed by these cases.
 So, while we have certainly seen rising demand in this area and have taken a close look at a number of cases, we continue to apply our typical underwriting criteria and to be selective about what we fund.